Friday, January 23, 2015

 Historic Markers inside the museum

 In 1938, young country singer Hank Williams won a contest on the stage of the Empire Theatre.
 Born in Butler County, south of Montgomery, on September 17, 1923, Williams learned to play the guitar and sing on the streets of Georgia.
-Writing songs and performing, he made his way to Nashville, wherein, in 1949, his "Lovesick Blues" stopped the show at the Grand Ole Opry.
+As a songwriter and performer, he made his way to Nashville, where, in 1949, his "Lovesick Blues" stopped the show at the Grand Ole Opry.
 Other acclaimed compositions include "Your Cheatin' Heart," Jambalaya," and "Kaw-Liga."

 Williams died on January 1, 1953, and is buried in Montgomery's Oakwood Annex Cemetery.